-Begun in 2012 as a Richmond -based, 3-man band, PumpHouse today includes its 3 original co-founders -- Wayne Chaplin, on harp and guitar, Wayne Pryor, on drums, and Pete Daniel, on bass guitar – along with lead singer Lutha Lucas; Chris Leitch, on trombone, keyboard, and vocals; Eddie Lohr, on lead guitar and vocals, and "Dr. J." Jimmy Jordan, on saxophone.
+Begun in 2012 as a Richmond -based, 3-man band, PumpHouse today includes its 3 original co-founders -- Wayne Chaplin, on harp and guitar, Wayne Pryor, on Drums, and Pete Daniel, on bass guitar – along with lead singer Lutha Lucas; Chris Leitch, on trombone, keyboard, and vocals; Eddie Lohr, on lead guitar and vocals and "Tony" Martin on percussion and vocals.

 PumpHouse has entertained crowds as far west as Palm Springs, California.
-Its venues have included large music festivals – such as Floydfest, Strawberry Fest, Beer Bourbon & BBQ – as well as local clubs and for events, often in support of charities and other fundraisers.
-They've also played at private performances, including parties for NASCAR drivers and the Jimmy Hendrix estate, as well as appeared performing live on TV several times.
+Its venues have included large music festivals – such as Floydfest, Rooster Walk, Strawberry Fest, Beer Bourbon & BBQ – as well as local clubs and live music events.
+They've also played at private performances, including parties for NASCAR drivers and the Jimmy Hendrix estate, as well as appeared performing live on CBS TV several times.